-GUIDANCE
+GUIDANCE:

 Counsellors are always willing to help you by providing individual counselling about courses, careers, and personal matters.
-If you need information about your student records, college or university applications, financial aid information, or help in finding a job, contact the guidance department through the Guidance Google Classroom to set up a virtual appointment.
+If you need information about your student records, college or university applications, financial aid information, or help in finding a job, contact the guidance department before school, at lunch, after school, or email a counsellor using your ddsb student email to set up an appointment.
+Counsellors are available before school, lunch, and after school for walk-in appointments.
+Please ensure that you join the Guidance Google Classroom in order to not miss out on important information, deadlines, trips, etc.